arungudelli/arungudelli/content/html/add-an-html-button-as-a-link-to-other-html-or-acts-as-a-link/index.md

 +++
-title="Add An HTML Button As A Link To Other HTML Or Acts As A Link" summary="To add an HTML button that acts as a link to other HTML, we can use the button inside HTML form or style an anchor link as a button or use button onClick event." keywords=["html button link code,button as a link,button as link in css,html" ] type='post' date='2019-11-18T18:02:28+0000' lastmod='2019-11-18T18:02:28+0000' draft='false' authors=['admin']
+title="3 Ways to Add An HTML Button As A Link To Other HTML pages" summary="There are 3 ways to add an HTML button as a link to other HTML pages 1.
+Using Buttton inside an HTML form 2.
+Using CSS style an anchor link as button 3.
+Using JavaScript button onClick event.
+"
+keywords=["html button link code,button as a link,button as link in css,html"
+]
+type='post'
+date='2019-11-18T18:02:28+0000'
+lastmod='2020-01-13T18:02:28+0000'
+draft='false'
+authors=['admin']
 [image]